Friday, January 11, 2013

 Let’s take a look at some ‘drama’ in the Bible and see what normal emotions occurred as a result.
 Bear with me; it will all make sense soon enough.
 I am going to use DE as an abbreviation for Dramatic Event.

-Mary (Lazarus' sister, not Jesus' mother) had just run up to Jesus, falling at his feet weeping and said, Lord, if You had been here, my brother had not died.” [v.32]
+Mary (Lazarus' sister, not Jesus' mother) had just run up to Jesus, falling at his feet weeping, and said, Lord, if You had been here, my brother had not died.” [v.32]

 When Jesus therefore saw her weeping, and the Jews also weeping which came with her, He groaned in the spirit, and was troubled; [v.33]